Wayne Division Dresser Equipment Group

-- Dresser dismantled and razed all structures at the Facility in 2009 and 2010.
+- In 2009 and 2010, Dresser dismantled and razed all structures at the Facility.
 Following demolition of buildings, Dresser removed subsurface structures, including subsurface pipes wrapped with covered asbestos, foundations and other subsurface features.

-- Since completion of the demolition process, DII (the successor of a former owner of the Facility) has voluntarily conducted additional investigation activities, pursuant to certain contractual obligations with Dresser, to evaluate the Facility for the presence and extent of contamination, including polychlorinated biphenyls (“PCBs”) found in certain surface and subsurface soils, mineral spirits observed as a light non-aqueous phase liquid (“LNAPL”) in certain subsurface soils and monitoring wells screened across the water table, and hexavalent chromium detected in soils and groundwater beneath the Facility.
+- Since completion of the demolition process, additional impacts to soil and groundwater have been identified and DII (the successor of a former owner of the Facility) has voluntarily conducted additional investigation activities, pursuant to certain contractual obligations with Dresser, to evaluate the Facility for the presence and extent of contamination, including polychlorinated biphenyls (“PCBs”) found in certain surface and subsurface soils, mineral spirits observed as a light non-aqueous phase liquid (“LNAPL”) in certain subsurface soils and monitoring wells screened across the water table, and hexavalent chromium detected in soils and groundwater beneath the Facility.

 - DII is presently evaluating options for conducting additional characterization and remediation activities at the Facility, including additional interim corrective measures such as excavation and removal of PCB-impacted soils.